Govt set to start process to appoint next CDS soon; Gen Naravane frontrunner | Law-Order

 A high-level committee set up to examine the gaps in India's security system in the wake of the Kargil war in 1999 had recommended the appointment of the CDS as a single-point military adviser to the defence minister.

-In the last two years, Gen Rawat carried out extensive groundwork to establish on initiating tri-services reforms.
+In the last two years, Gen Rawat carried out extensive groundwork to roll out tri-services reforms.

 The tenure of Gen Rawat as the CDS was till March 2023.
 The retirement age for the CDS is 65 years while the service chiefs have a tenure till they are 62 or for three years, whichever is earlier.